Biden delivers solemn call to defend democracy as he lays out his reasons for quitting race

 It was a belated fulfillment of his 2020 pledge to be a bridge to a new generation of leaders — and a bow to the drumbeat of calls from within his party to step aside.

 Biden’s address was carried live by the major broadcast and cable news networks.
-He spooled out an weighty to-do list for his last six months in office, pledging to remain focused on being president until his term expires at noon on Jan.
+He spooled out a weighty to-do list for his last six months in office, pledging to remain focused on being president until his term expires at noon on Jan.
 20, 2025.
-He said he would work to end the war between Israel and Hamas in Gaza, fight to boost government support to cure cancer and push for Supreme Court reform, among other things.
+He said he would work to end the war between Israel and Hamas in Gaza, fight to boost government support to cure cancer, address climate change and push for Supreme Court reform.

 The president sought to use the address to outline the stakes in the election, which both Biden and Harris have framed as a choice between freedom and chaos, but he tried to steer clear of overt campaigning from his official office.